about

 ‘Hear Me Now: Audition Monologues’ Volume 2

-their works OBLIVION and KILONOVA feature in this collection of over 100 brand new monologues, edited by Titi Dawudu, with a focus on actors and writers who are either ethnically diverse and/or deaf and disabled
+this collection features over 100 brand new monologues, edited by Titi Dawudu, with a focus on actors and writers who are either ethnically diverse and/or deaf and disabled

 Bloomsbury Publishing, 25 August 2022